-Post 45: The Eighties called.
-And they want their holster back
+The Eighties called.
+They want their holster back

 Who knew that a holster would end up in a starring role in 1983's sci-fi film Blade Runner, and the pistol, too?